 You've finally reached the tranquil waters of Eth2 - congratulations!
-Unfortunately, this post will only be completed in some indefinite series of stages over the next "little while".
+Like the network it describes, this post will be completed in some indefinite series of stages over the next "little while".
 Please check back here periodically for at least a few years.

 How does this fit into KERNEL?¶

 In a way, this is what KERNEL has been preparing you for: what Vinay Gupta called "unimaginable strangeness", wherein we deploy a global, public, decentralized and censorship-resistant computing surface which anyone can use and no-one owns.

 What this means for our networked species remains an open question.
 One thing seems clear: it is an upgrade the likes of which is only seen once in a generation at most.
 You'll need to recall the arguments made in value and incentives to understand the design rationale for these next few scenes of the human story.

 In particular, we claimed that - with blockchains - the best way to protect free speech is to price it correctly.
 We don't enforce "the good" by legal fiat and deal with exceptions like libel and hate speech through human interpretation and violent enforcement; we define what is "bad" and set a price on it such that malicious expression is provably more expensive than its potential effects.
 Eth2 extends this idea greatly: it is our generation's elder game of economic penalties.

 Just as we did for KERNEL, Vitalik begins Eth2's design rational with a series of core principles: